thetonto/node-red-contrib-woocommerce/README.md

 This is basically a wrapper around the Node API https://www.npmjs.com/package/woocommerce-rest-ts-api

 So please follow the examples there.

-I will post some examples when I remember how it is done!
+Example nodes included

 ### Credits
 As mentioned this is basically just a node red wrapper around the node wrapper for the WooCommerce API.